 Party Up Front, Business In Back

 Having said that, wider is better.
-You don’t have to go with one size.
+But you don’t have to go with one size.
 When we first heard this, our minds were blown.
 Wouldn’t that affect balance with different width tires on the same bike?
 Absolutely not!
 Rather, the front tire is focused on battling, sliding, and gripping its way over features.
 This one should be the wider of the two.
 The rear tire, on the other hand, is focused on rolling.
 On the back, it’s a good idea to be narrower than what you’re rocking in the front.

 A Good Size To Start With